devmatic-it/polymer-metro/README.md

 # polymer-metro
-Google components for Metro-style apps and pages
+Google Polymer components for Metro-style apps and pages.